Parent Handbook 2023

 Medical

-If your child is sick with Covid-19 or any highly communicable disease, do not send them to camp.
+If your child is sick with Covid-19 or any highly communicable disease prior to coming to camp, please contact us and do not send them to camp.

 • Recommended Immunizations